 I am a postdoctoral researcher at the Jodrell Bank Centre for Astrophysics at The University of Manchester in the UK.
-The main focus of my research is currently the MeerTRAP project at the MeerKAT telescope in South Africa, in which we search for fast radio transients and new and exotic radio pulsars.
+The main focus of my research is currently the MeerTRAP project at the MeerKAT telescope in South Africa, in which we search for fast radio transients (e.g. Fast Radio Bursts; FRBs) and new and exotic radio pulsars.

 My research focuses on how pulsars emit electro-magnetic radiation and how matter behaves at ultra-high densities in the neutron star interior, which can be probed by measuring pulsar glitches, which are sudden spin-up events in the rotation of the star.
-I am also interested in the single-pulse properties of pulsars and fast radio transients, such as Fast Radio Bursts.
+I am also interested in the single-pulse properties of pulsars and fast radio transients like FRBs.

 A list of my publications can be found here: list of publications